axiom-data-science/portal-docs/overview.rst

 	.. note::
 		Percentiles are calculated by ordering all values in the time bin across all recorded years and selecting the value at the 10% and 90% locations in the array.
 I.e., the shaded percentile region is telling you what the *typical* temperature is at that time of year excluding the 10% most extreme values on either end.

-	For more information on hot to customize charts, refer to the :ref:'Customize Data Charts <customize-data-charts>' section.
+	For more information on how to customize charts, refer to the :ref:`Customize Data Charts <customize-data-charts>` section.

 	.. _data-products-overview: